Ilona Maher: In the media

 Maher has used her social media following to advocate body positivity and increased awareness of women's sports.
 In 2024, she was announced as a brand ambassador for Secret deodorant, as well as a skincare brand that she co-founded, Medalist.
-She is the most followed rugby player on Instagram.
+She is the most followed rugby union player on Instagram.
 In July 2024, she threw out the first pitch at a San Diego Padres game.
 In August 2024, she posed for the cover of the swimsuit edition of Sports Illustrated.
 In December 2024, she made the Forbes 30 under 30 list.
 In April 2025, it was announced that she'd return to Sports Illustrated Swimsuit edition again.
 In July 2025, at the ESPY Awards, she was named the Best Breakthrough Athlete of the year.

-At Heidi Klum's 2025 Halloween Party her costume—Barbie—was a strapless glittering black dress accessorized only with a red rose at the flared gauzed hem, elbow-length black gloves, and a large braided gold necklace.

 Dancing with the Stars

-In September 2024, Maher was announced as one of the celebrities competing on season 33 of the reality television series Dancing with the Stars, partnered with Alan Bersten.
+In September 2024, Maher was announced as one of the celebrities competing on season 33 of the reality dance competition Dancing with the Stars, partnered with Alan Bersten.
 She is the first rugby player to compete on the show, and the first female partner in Dancing with the Stars history to lift her male partner.
 They reached the finale and finished as the runners-up on November 26, 2024, behind The Bachelor star Joey Graziadei and his partner Jenna Johnson.